 UK medical graduates from 2025 onwards will need to pass the UKMLA before joining the medical register.
 International medical graduates will be required to pass from early 2024 (it will replace the Professional and Linguistic Assessments Board test - PLAB).
 The UKMLA has been produced to make sure that UK medical graduates can demonstrate that they meet a common and consistent threshold for safe clinical practice.

 What the assessment involves

-It’s a two-part assessment made up of an applied knowledge test and a clinical and professional skills assessment.
-We will have to sit both parts at our own medical schools on dates chosen by them.
+It’s a 2-part assessment made up of an applied knowledge test and a clinical and professional skills assessment.
+Medical students will have to sit both parts on set dates chosen by their medical school.

 1) The applied knowledge test (AKT)

-This is planned to be an on-screen (computer) exam, run by each medical school, with multiple choice questions.
-It will test our ability to apply medical knowledge to different scenarios, similar to the types of testing we have had throughout our medical education.
+Will test students' ability to apply medical knowledge to different scenarios (again similar to the types of testing we have had throughout our clinical years medical school).